 NATIONAL VICE PRESIDENT

-Throughout Tammy Jones’ early childhood, her dad was in the Army, and the patriotism and service to others he instilled had a big impact on her.
+Tammy Jones’ dad was in the Army throughout her early childhood, and the patriotism and service to others he instilled had a big impact on her.
 During high school, Jones enjoyed participating in both the Army and Navy Junior Reserve Officer Training Corps.
-After graduating, in December 1985, she decided to enlist in the U.S. Air Force.
+After graduating in December 1985, she decided to enlist in the U.S. Air Force.

-While on active duty in the Air Force, at the age of 19, Jones was stationed in England as a maintenance scheduler for F-111 aircraft when she had a motor vehicle accident.
+While on active duty in the Air Force, at the age of 19, Jones had a motor vehicle accident when she was stationed in England as a maintenance scheduler for F-111 aircraft.
 This resulted in a complete spinal cord injury, leaving her a quadriplegic.

 Jones’ work on PVA Committees include the Field Advisory Committee, Planned Giving Committee, and Women Veterans Healthcare Committee.

-Jones wants people to be aware of the impact that PVA’s collaboration with Yale University’s Center for Neuroscience and Regeneration, and University of Pittsburgh’s Human Engineering Research Laboratories, has had on research advances to benefit the lives of individuals with spinal cord injury and disorders.
+Jones wants people to be aware of the impact that PVA’s collaboration with Yale University’s Center for Neuroscience and Regeneration, and the University of Pittsburgh’s Human Engineering Research Laboratories, has had on research advances to benefit the lives of individuals with spinal cord injuries and disorders.

 Married since 1999, Jones and her husband, Dale, enjoy riding on their motorcycle and making the most out of each day.
 Jones’ hobbies include NASCAR, hunting, music, and adaptive sports.